Engage SDK Watch: Third-party technical integration instructions

 MediaHomeVideoContract integration equivalent Engage SDK integration equivalent

-com.google.android.mediahome.video.PreviewChannel com.google.android.play.engage.common.datamodel.RecommendationCluster
+com.google.android.mediahome.video.PreviewChannel com.google.android.engage.common.datamodel.RecommendationCluster

-com.google.android.mediahome.video.PreviewChannel.Builder com.google.android.play.engage.common.datamodel.RecommendationCluster.Builder
+com.google.android.mediahome.video.PreviewChannel.Builder com.google.android.engage.common.datamodel.RecommendationCluster.Builder

-com.google.android.mediahome.video.PreviewChannelHelper com.google.android.play.engage.video.service.AppEngageVideoClient
+com.google.android.mediahome.video.PreviewChannelHelper com.google.android.engage.video.service.AppEngageVideoClient

 com.google.android.mediahome.video.PreviewProgram Divided into separate classes: EventVideo, LiveStreamingVideo, Movie, TvEpisode, TvSeason, TvShow, VideoClipEntity